dalibo/pg_activity/README.md

 **Python version supported and tests**

-pg\_activity's CI run for version 3.10 to 3.14 included with psychopg3.
+pg\_activity's CI runs on the oldest and latest version of python supported by the Python Software Foundation (3.10 to 3.14) and uses psychopg3.

 # Hacking